 Hip and knee pain can keep your joints from working normally and can cause more than just discomfort.
-You can experience lack of mobility, joint weakness, inability to bear weight, and more.
+You can experience a lack of mobility, joint weakness, inability to bear weight, and more.
 Types of hip and knee pain that we treat are Iliotibial Band (ITB) Syndrome, Hip Bursitis, Piriformis Syndrome, Hip Joint Pain, Patella Femoral Syndrome, Knee Ligament Injuries, Knee Meniscus, and Osteoarthritis.

 Do you often experience hip pain?
-The Results PT team receives questions all the time has has addressed some common questions below.
+The Results PT team receives questions all the time has addressed some common questions below.